valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/migration.md

 * **Zgw case configuration**

-  The configuration to connect a ZGW zaak type to a case, has changed from using th connector framework to use the new plugin framework.
+  The configuration to connect a ZGW zaak type to a case, has changed from using the connector framework to use the new plugin framework.
 If there was previously a zaak type connected to the case, the following steps are needed:

     1. Go to Admin > Case > Configuration
     2. Configure the 'Connected zaak type'

-  The configuration to synchronize the case to an object in the Objecten API, has changed from using th connector framework to use the new plugin framework.
+  The configuration to synchronize the case to an object in the Objecten API, has changed from using the connector framework to use the new plugin framework.
 If there was previously a case synchronisation configured, the following steps are needed:

     1. Go to Admin > Case > Configuration